ebeneliason/acetate/README.md

 on to learn how to implement custom debug drawing for your sprite classes and customize the debug string displayed as you cycle through them in debug mode.

+_**NOTE:** If your game adjusts the draw offset, you may need to cache it so that debug drawing appears in the correct position relative to your sprites.
+See the [#Troubleshooting](troubleshooting) section for additional details._

 ### Customizing Debug Drawing for Your Sprites

 Acetate provides several debug visualizations out-of-the-box, which are suitable for showing